Ignition Pathways: Electrical, Smoking, Lightning, Spontaneous

 Every fire requires three elements: a fuel, an oxidiser (almost always atmospheric oxygen), and an ignition source sufficient to raise the fuel to its ignition temperature.
 The ignition source is the element that the fire investigator most often needs to identify precisely, because it determines whether the fire was accidental, natural, or intentional.
 The diversity of possible ignition sources is substantial: electrical arcing, thermal runaway in lithium-ion batteries, open flames from welding operations, smouldering cigarettes, lightning strike, mechanical friction, and the slow self-heating processes of spontaneous combustion all appear with regularity in fire investigation case files across every jurisdiction.

-This topic addresses the six most frequently encountered accidental and natural ignition pathways in residential, commercial, and industrial fire investigation, with reference to the experimental literature and to multi-jurisdictional regulatory standards that define what constitutes adequate precautions against each pathway.
+The sections below address the six most frequently encountered accidental and natural ignition pathways in residential, commercial, and industrial fire investigation, with reference to the experimental literature and to multi-jurisdictional regulatory standards that define adequate precautions against each pathway.
+Identifying a specific pathway is the cause-determination half of what origin and cause determination via V-patterns and char depth establishes spatially.

 Electrical ignition can occur through several physically distinct mechanisms, each leaving a different evidentiary signature.
 The most common mechanisms encountered in fire investigation are arcing, resistive overload, glowing connections, and, increasingly, lithium-ion battery thermal runaway.